chevereto/v3-docs/setup/system/environment.md

 ## Passing values

-To pass settings to Chevereto is recommended to use system level environment variables so it entirely depends on how you run the PHP process.
+To pass settings to Chevereto is recommended to use system level environment variables.

 ::: tip Settings file
 If is not possible to use environment variables you can use the [settings file](../server/settings-file.md) to configure the Chevereto variables.